bithive/esi-ruby/docs/UserInterfaceApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::UserInterfaceApi.new
+api_instance = Esi::UserInterfaceApi.new

-new_mail = EsiRuby::PostUiOpenwindowNewmailNewMail.new # PostUiOpenwindowNewmailNewMail | The details of mail to create
+new_mail = Esi::PostUiOpenwindowNewmailNewMail.new # PostUiOpenwindowNewmailNewMail | The details of mail to create

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from